Simulation by Rounds of Letter-to-Letter Transducers: Deciding Existential Round Simulation

-\subparagraph*{Type Profiles} We now consider the set of types induced by the redundant product constructions $\cB_1$ and $\cB_2$ on Parikh vectors of words of length $k$.
-By Item 2 of \cref{obs:redundant_product}, it's enough to consider $\cB_1$.
+\paragraph*{Type profiles.} We now consider the set of types induced by the redundant product automata $\cB_1$ and $\cB_2$ on Parikh vectors of words of length $k$.
+By Item 2 of~\cref{obs:redundant_product}, it is enough to consider $\cB_1$.